-Wyong Leagues Club and Oasis Caravan Park 3.27
+5.49.3.27 Wyong Leagues Club and Oasis Caravan Park

-- To explore opportunities to improve and increase public carparking - To respect the scale of surrounding residential development - To build on and connect with the existing recreational and community facilities provided as part of the Wyong Rugby League Club
+- To explore opportunities to improve and increase public car parking - To respect the scale of surrounding residential development - To build on and connect with the existing recreational and community facilities provided as part of the Wyong Rugby League Club

-- Any redevelopment of this site must consider the loss of low cost housing accommodation and а demonstrate how this matter is addressed in accordance with Council's 'Promoting Choice: A Local Housing Strategy'. - b Buildings are to be sited to enable retention and protection of existing significant trees. - Pedestrian movement within and around the site shall be catered for within the development design.
-C - d Development of the site is to consider and respect the surrounding residential properties with particular regard to overshadowing. - The Masterplan shall investigate the adequacy of the downstream stormwater detention basin. е - f Carparking shall be sleeved behind the building façade, hidden from view from Wallarah Road. - The TIS and TMP are to demonstrate consultation with the Roads and Maritime Services (RMS) q regarding access to the site and future upgrade and widening of Wallarah Road.
+- a Any redevelopment of this site must consider the loss of low cost housing accommodation and demonstrate how this matter is addressed in accordance with Council's 'Promoting Choice: A Local Housing Strategy' or any subsequent revision. - b Buildings are to be sited to enable retention and protection of existing significant trees. - c Pedestrian movement within and around the site shall be catered for within the development design. - d Development of the site is to consider and respect the surrounding residential properties with particular regard to overshadowing. - e The Masterplan shall investigate the adequacy of the downstream stormwater detention basin.

-h The future of the existing community building located on the site must be addressed.
+- f Car parking shall be sleeved behind the building façade, hidden from view from Wallarah Road. - g The TIS and TMP are to demonstrate consultation with the RMS regarding access to the site and future upgrade and widening of Wallarah Road. - h The future of the existing community building located on the site must be addressed.